tldr-pages/tldr/pages/common/fdroidcl.md

 `fdroidcl search {{regex}}`

-- Install an app to a connected device:
+- Install an app on a connected device:

 `fdroidcl install {{app_id}}`